ThSQCA: Threshold-Sweep Qualitative Comparative Analysis in R: Conclusion

 \subsection{Concluding remarks}

-TSQCA represents a first step toward standardizing threshold sensitivity analysis in QCA research.
+ThS-QCA represents a first step toward systematizing threshold sensitivity analysis in QCA research.
 By making such analyses accessible through user-friendly functions and structured outputs, we aim to elevate threshold examination from an occasional robustness check to a core component of QCA practice.

 We encourage researchers to incorporate threshold sensitivity analysis as a standard element of QCA reporting.
 Doing so enhances the transparency, reliability, and credibility of set-theoretic causal inferences in social science research.